tomsgad/beem-africa/.github/ISSUE_TEMPLATE.md

 Put an X between the brackets if you have done the following:
 -->

-* [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to Laravel Excel.
+* [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to Laravel Beem.
 * [ ] Checked that your issue isn't already filed.
 * [ ] Checked if no PR was submitted that fixes this problem.
 * [ ] Filled in the entire issue template